parkuman/cucai-2021/src/pages/index.md

 templateKey: index-page
 title: Canadian Undergraduate Conference on Artificial Intelligence
 image: /img/home-jumbotron.jpg
-heading: Canadian Undergraduate Conference on Artificial Intelligence
+heading: The Canadian Undergraduate Conference on Artificial Intelligence
-subheading: North America's largest undergraduate conference on AI
+subheading: Learning how to build a better world, one algorithm at a time.
 mainpitch:
-  title: Why Kaldi
+  title: Dive into the world of artificial intelligence.
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    The first annual Canadian Undergraduate Conference on Artificial Intelligence (CUCAI) took place on March 9th, 2019.
+Founded by QMIND- Queen’s AI Hub and a strong Queen’s community, the event marked its debut on the national stage with delegations from Queenʼs University, McGill University, University of Toronto, Ryerson University, and University of Manitoba. . . .
-description: >-
+description: >
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  North America's largest undergraduate conference on AI
 intro:
   blurbs:
     - image: /img/coffee.png